yannmeier/Bioreactor_v4/README.md

 leonardo8.build.variant=leonardo<br />

 Then only you can proceed burning the bootloader using the Leonardo 8MHz newly openend option and upload your code selecting the same Leonardo 8MHz in the list of available MCUs from the IDE.
+To do so, you must select the Leonardo 8MHz board under /Tools/Boards/ .
+Note that the LCD board works under 16MHz/5V and must be flashed as a standard Leonardo board.
+You must also select the right board version when programming the board via USB.